Exportadora de Sal S.A.: History

 In the 1960s Japanese corporation Mitsubishi became the main customer of ESSA and purchased the entire company in 1973 for US$18 million, taking over operations.
 It is possible that Ludwig's decision to sell was motivated by rumors of a potential expropriation of the company by the centralist government of President Luis Echeverría (1970–1976).
 In 1976 a new mining law forced Mitsubishi to sell 26% of its stock to the Mexican government, after it had previously sold 25%.
 Since then ESSA has been jointly owned by the Mexican government (51%) and Mitsubishi (49%), with the company holding exclusive rights to sell the salt.
-As of 2014 Exportadora de Sal S.A. was referred as the largest salt works, salt producer and exporter in the world, with an yearly output of 8 million tons, constituting around half of Japan's salt imports.
+As of 2014 Exportadora de Sal S.A. was referred as the largest salt works, salt producer and exporter in the world, with a yearly output of 8 million tons, constituting around half of Japan's salt imports.
 Salt exported by ESSA is mainly used in the chemical industry for the production of caustic soda, chlorine and sodium carbonate.

 After Gregorio Cavazos Rodríguez quit as ESSA's general director in March 2022, serving in the role for a year, Raúl Franco Morones was named director.

 In February 2024 the Mexican government under president López Obrador paid 1,500 million pesos to buy the remaining 49% percent ownership from Mitsubishi.
 One analysis questioned the economic and commercial benefits to Mexico and characterized the transaction as political and media maneuvering.
 Even though Mitsubishi initially announced that it would continue to buy salt from ESSA, local media reported later on July that the Japanese corporation was not satisfied with the negotiation and stopped the salt purchases.
 Due to a reduction in sales more than 5 million tons of salt accumulated in the ports of Chaparrito and Morro Redondo by November 2024, a situation which caused uncertainty, economic hardship and tensions with the salt workers union due to the possibility of layoffs.
 Further difficulties were caused by machinery malfunction due to obsolescence and lack of maintenance.